standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 Copy the file [_myPatientExample1.json_](cimplTutorial/myPatientExample1.json) and its contents into the _examples-myFhirExamplesFolder_ you created in the [Compile CIMPL](#compile-cimpl) step.

->**Note:** The FHIR example can contain content beyond the model, and still pass validation.
+>**Note**: The FHIR example can contain content beyond the model, and still pass validation.
 What matters is, the requirements of the model are met.

 Add the following line to your CIMPL configuration file within the `implementationGuide` JSON object: